DaveSpe/homework/documents/Infrastructure.md

 ## Elastic Beanstalk

-The Elastic Beanstalk stack for eation can be found in the `cloudFormationStacks` folder in the [1-vpc.yaml](./../cloudFormationStacks/1-vpc.yaml) file.<br>
+The Elastic Beanstalk stack can be found in the `cloudFormationStacks` folder in the [4-elastic-beanstalk.yaml](./../cloudFormationStacks/4-elastic-beanstalk.yaml) file.<br>

-Within this Stack I am spinning up 2 `t2.xlarge` ECS instances to accomodate the Node.js web app containers. <br>
+Within this Stack I am spinning up 2 `t2.xlarge` ECS instances to accommodate the Node.js web app containers. <br>
-The Auto Scaling Group desired count is 2, and the maximum allowd is 6 instances for ECS hosting. <br>
+The Auto Scaling Group desired count is 2, and the maximum allowed is 6 instances for ECS hosting. <br>
 ```yaml
   ECSAutoScalingGroup:
     Type: "AWS::AutoScaling::AutoScalingGroup"